dwjoyce/pythonbook/appendices/Extra exercises.rst

 :file:`brackets.py`
 -------------------

-Write a program in Python that reads in a sentence, and prints out whether the number of brackets match or not.
+Write a program that reads in a sentence, and prints out whether the number of brackets match or not.
 You will need to account for brackets out of order as well, for example ``")("``, instead of ``"()"``.

 For example: